 Year 9 and 10

-Pupils studying German have the opportunity to participate in a German Exchange with our partner school in Homburg.
-The German pupils come here and stay with our pupils’ families for a week and we then go over to Germany and stay with the German pupils’ families for a week.
-This is an amazing chance to improve language skills as well as to immerse themselves in German culture and make new friends.
+Students studying German have the opportunity to participate in a German Exchange with our partner school in Homburg.
+The German students come here and stay with our students’ families for a week, and we then go over to Germany and stay with the German students’ families for a week.
+This is an amazing chance to improve language skills, as well as to immerse ourselves in German culture and make new friends.